Benjamin F. Peixotto: Life

 Peixotto took an active part in the 1876 presidential election, stumping across Ohio for Rutherford B. Hayes with Carl Schurz, James A. Garfield, and James G. Blaine.
-In 1877, newly-elected President Hayes offered to appoint him Consul-General at Saint Petersburg, Russia, which he declined.
-He instead accepted an appointment as Consul at Lyons, France, serving in that position under the successive administrations of Presidents Hayes, Garfield, and Arthur.
+In 1877, newly elected President Hayes offered to appoint him Consul-General at Saint Petersburg, Russia, which he declined.
+He instead accepted an appointment as Consul at Lyon, France, serving in that position under the successive administrations of Presidents Hayes, Garfield, and Arthur.
 As Consul, he wrote reports on various economic topics that attracted attention from the diplomatic and commercial world.
 He returned to America in 1885 and practiced law in New York City.
 He also became a trustee of the Hebrew Technical Institute and the New York Sanitary Aid Society, a founder of the Ohio Society, and an active member of several literary and benevolent organizations.
 He was a founder of the Union of American Hebrew Congregations.
 In 1886, he founded the Jewish periodical The Menorah, A Monthly Magazine, the only English Jewish monthly to exist at the time.
 He edited the periodical until his death.

 In 1858, Piexotto married Hannah Strauss of Louisville, Kentucky.
 Their children were artist George D. M., Fannie, M. Percy, Judith, Mabel, Beatrice, Maud, Irving, and Frank.

 Peixotto died at home from consumption on September 18, 1890.
 The funeral took place in Temple Israel of Harlem, with Rabbi Henry Pereira Mendes conducting the service and Maurice H. Harris and Adolph Sanger paying tribute to him.
 The pallbearers were Julius Bien, Myer S. Isaacs, Adolph Sanger, Adolphus Solomons, David T. Hays, Michael H. Cardozo, Kiliaen van Rensselaer, and M. M. Davis.
 His funeral was attended by, among other people, The Jewish Messenger editor Abram S. Isaacs, Philip Cowen of The American Hebrew, United Hebrew Charities president Henry Rice, ex-Coroner Moritz Ellinger, ex-United States Counsel to Japan N. J. Newwitter, Counsel General of Guatemala Jacob Baiz, General Thomas Ewing Jr., William Perry Fogg, Josephus Flavius Holloway, General Wager Swayne, Rabbi Alexander Kohut, Rabbi Kaufmann Kohler, multiple relatives (including Cyrus Sulzberger), and representatives from a large number of associations.
 He was buried in Beth Olam Cemetery.